SachaWheeler/sachawheeler.github.io/projects/_posts/2015-4-13-Tic-Tac-Toe.md

 }
 ```

-which I call, rather inneficiently, but this programme was only ever intended to be run once.
+which I call, rather inefficiently, but this programme was only ever intended to be run once.

 ```php
 // first and second moves